marshalsimons/Cyber-Range/README.md

    - Keep the anti-lockout rule enabled to avoid losing access to the pfSense web interface.
    - Delete the default "allow all" rule, since it is unsafe.
    - Create a rule allowing internet access over ports: `53, 80, 443`.
-3. Test internet connectivity before and after applying the rules to confirm they work as expected.

-### VMware Tools
-1. Go to **System → Package Manager** and install the **vmtools** package.
-2. Restart pfSense.
-This is needed to support graceful shutdowns from the hypervisor.